comefromezero/myproject2021-4-9/README.md

 # myproject2021-4-9
-A project for study programming technology!
+A project for studying programming technology!